The SDI for A Drought Observatory

 A coherent workflow, from the data acquisition to the information delivering

-The SDI built to support the DO is based on the concept of Open Innovation, that consists on three pillars:
+The SDI built to support the DO is based on the two paradigms Open Innovation and FAIR.

 - Open Source